Travel guide

 • Tips: 15-20% is expected in restaurants; factor this into your budget.

-And, of course, get your connection sorted before you leave: buying an eSIM from home is one less worry.
-If you also visit the neighboring country, you might be interested in our guide to eSIM for the United States, as many itineraries combine both.
+And, of course, arrange your connection before you leave: buying an eSIM from home is one less thing to worry about.
+If you also visit the neighboring country, you might be interested in our guide on eSIM for the United States, as many itineraries combine both.

 Prices: traditional roaming vs. eSIM

 Here's why more and more travelers are choosing an eSIM.
-Roaming from Canadian carriers (and many European ones outside the EU) can cost between 15 and 16 CAD per day for customers arriving from Europe.
-Do the math: on a ten-day trip, that's 150-160 CAD per person, just for data, and often with hidden speed limits in the fine print.
+Roaming from Canadian operators (and many European ones outside the EU) can cost between 15 and 16 CAD per day for customers arriving from Europe.
+Do the math: on a ten-day trip, that's 150-160 CAD per person, just for data, and often with speed limits hidden in the fine print.

 Local physical SIM Variable + physical store In-store, with passport No